gowizzard/dotfiles/README.md

 This repository contains dotfiles and configuration settings for:

-- i3: A popular tiling window manager.
+- i3: A popular tiling window manager for Linux.
-- Kitty: My terminal emulator of choice.
+- Kitty: My terminal emulator of choice for Linux.
 - Oh-my-zsh: Framework for managing Zsh configuration.
 - Tmux: Terminal multiplexer to manage multiple sessions.
 - Git: My version control of choice.
 - Neovim: My text editor of choice for terminal.
-- Dunst: My notification manager of choice.
+- Dunst: My notification manager of choice for Linux.
 - ... and various other tools that boost my productivity!

 ## Docker Compose